krish3006b/Mental-health-impact-of-AI-Companion-Chatbots-/README.md

 - **The Double-Edged Backstage**: While this backstage allows users to explore suppressed aspects of their identity that they otherwise wouldn't display in real world human interactions, it makes returning to the "front-stage" in their social life even more overwhelming and exhausting.

+## Cognitive-Behavioral Therapy and Echo Chambers
+- **Unconditional Affirmation**: Standard therapy teaches people to notice and challenge their distorted, fatalistic thoughts.
+However, commercial Ai companions are programmed o keep users happy and engaged by constantly validating and agreeing with whatever the user says.

+- **Reinforcing Negative Loops**: If a user expresses hopelessness or self loathing, the Ai companion rarely offers a firm reality check. instead, it mirrors the users tone and agrees with them, accidently creating an echo chamber that keeps the uses trapped in a perpetual negative cognitive loop.